lampix-org/lampixjs-core/docs/app-dev/step-by-step/initialize-mbs.md

 ```

 Just like `NeuralNetworkClassifier` (and all watchers, for that matter), **MBS** also has its classification trigger on the `onClassification` callback.
 However, `MovementBasedSegmenter` has a secondary callback, triggered prior to `onClassification`, named `onLocation`.
-This is because MBS first determines the location of an object and the it classifies it. `onLocation` is generally used to create a loading animation for a located, not yet classified object.
+This is because MBS first determines the location of an object and then it classifies it. `onLocation` is generally used to create a loading animation for a located, not yet classified object.

 For the sake of simplicity, we will focus on `onClassification` in this guide.